 The workshop aims at bringing together academic and industrial researchers and practitioners from data mining, machine learning and other interdisciplinary communities, in the collaborative effort of identifying and discussing major technical challenges, recent results and potential topics on the emerging fields of Utility-Driven Mining and Learning.
-This workshop will focus on real world experiences, inherent challenges, as well as new research methods/applications desired.
+This workshop will focus on real world experiences, inherent challenges, as well as new research methods/applications.

 - Theory and core methods for utility mining and learning